ImperialCollegeLondon/SWMManywhere/docs/config_guide.md

 - a base directory,
 - a project name,
-- a bounding box that specifies the latitude and longitude (EPSG:4326) of the bottom left and upper right corners of the region within which to create the UDM.
+- a bounding box that specifies the latitude and longitude (EPSG:4326) of the bottom left and upper right corners of the region within which to create the Urban Drainage Model (UDM).

 We can define a simple configuration `.yml` file here: